jmzambon/libreoffice-code-highlighter/README.md

-# Code Highlighter
+# Code Highlighter 2
 Code snippet highlighter for LibreOffice.

-Forked from original project created by [slgobinath](https://github.com/slgobinath/libreoffice-code-highlighter).
+Code Highlighter 2 is a forked of [Code Highlighter](https://github.com/slgobinath/libreoffice-code-highlighter), originally created by slgobinath but no more maintained.

-Code Highlighter is built upon [Pygments](https://pygments.org/) python library.
+Code Highlighter 2 is built upon [Pygments](https://pygments.org/) python library.

 ## INSTALLATION